jemcafe/AWS-Uploader/README.md

 # AWS S3 - Upload and Delete

-This is a simple react app where files can be uploaded to and deleted from Amazon Web Service (AWS) S3.

-On the AWS side, I'm using IAM which supplies basic security.
-It is setup so users only have permission to read, add (put), or delete objects in a specific bucket.
+Upload to and delete files from Amazon Web Service (AWS) S3.
+In AWS, I'm using IAM which supplies basic security.
+It is setup so users only have permission to read, add (put), or delete objects from a bucket.
 Images are public, but the bucket isn't.

+I'm using React for the front end.

 ### Prerequisites